-Neumark's most recent review of many short-run minimum wage studies concludes as follows:

-"The preponderance of evidence indicates that minimum wages reduce employment of the least-skilled workers.
+Neumark's most recent review (2019, 321) of many shortrun minimum wage studies concludes as follows: "The preponderance of evidence indicates that minimum wages reduce employment of the least-skilled workers.
 Earlier estimates suggested an 'elasticity' of about -0.1 to -0.2.
-Many estimates are still in this range...More definitively, though, it is indisputable that there is a body of evidence pointing to job losses from higher minimum wages.
+Many estimates are still in this range ...
+More definitively, though, it is indisputable that there is a body of evidence pointing to job losses from higher minimum wages.
 Characterizations of the literature as providing no evidence of job loss are simply inaccurate."
-(Neumark (2019), page 321).

 More recently, economists have begun to study the long-run effects of minimum wages on employment.
-This is important, as the short-run responses to a higher minimum wage, which are the focus of much of the literature, may be very different than long-run responses.
-This is because it takes time for employers to make adjustments in response to minimum wage changes, including installation of new capital investments, and adoption of new technologies, both of which can substitute for workers.
+This is important, as the short-run responses to a higher minimum wage, which are the focus of much of the literature, may be very different from long-run responses.
+This is because it takes time for employers to make adjustments in response to minimum wage changes, including installation of new capital investments and adoption of new technologies, both of which can substitute for workers.